MomsFriendlyDevCo/Momsronomicon/README.md

 Notes:

+1. Only applies if using the Angular [ngRoute](https://github.com/angular/bower-angular-route) module.
-1. The Angular rootScope controller should be attached to the same element as the ng-app directive. e.g. `<body ng-app="app" ng-controller="globalController"></body>`.
+2. The Angular rootScope controller should be attached to the same element as the ng-app directive. e.g. `<body ng-app="app" ng-controller="globalController"></body>`.

 General tips